 (b) Include in the reports information on the resources available (including in-kind contributions) and to highlight any arrears in the payment of Parties’ regular contributions during the intersessional period;

 (c) Prepare a report for the next sessions of the Meetings of the Parties, based on the information contained in the annual reports and giving a clear indication of the significant developments during the period, in order that Parties can best meet future demands for resources under the Convention and its Protocol;

+[(d) If contributions of any parties have not been received by 31 December of the relevant year, the Secretariat shall write to those Parties to impress upon them the importance of contributing.]
+(CA: support either para 11 or para 12(d) but not both)

 13. Further request the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment to consider, in the light of the annual reports, whether changes would be required to the content or time frame of the workplan, in the event that the level of contributions does not match the level of funding needed;